kingakisielinska/mObywatel-user-guide/Adding_documents/trustedprofile.md

 Trusted profile
 ===

-To activate mObywatel, you need a arusted profile - it is needed for your application and other e-government services.
+To activate mObywatel, you need a trusted profile - it is needed for this application and other e-government services.

-The Trusted Profile allows you to do official business online.
-It's method of confirming the identity of a Polish citizen in electronic administration systems.
+The trusted profile allows you to do official business online.
+It's a method of confirming the identity of a Polish citizen in electronic administration systems.
 In this case, it is an alternative to a paid qualified signature.
 You can use it to log in to such a system and, if necessary, create an electronic signature (trusted signature), which is as effective for public entities as a handwritten signature.

 ![trustedprofile](../assets/images/trustedprofile.png)

 # What can you do with a trusted profile?

-- Log in to an Internet Patient Account
+- log in to an Internet Patient Account
-- Apply for an ID card
+- apply for an ID
-- Check if your identity card is ready for collection
+- check if your ID is ready to be collected
-- Check your penalty points
+- check your penalty points
-- Apply for 500+ benefits
+- apply for government benefits
-- File tax declarations on the tax portal
+- file tax declarations on the tax portal
-- Apply for a European Health Insurance Card
+- apply for a European Health Insurance Card
-- Apply for a business registration
+- apply for a business registration
-- Send a letter to a public entity
+- send a letter to a public entity
 - handle many other official matters requiring proof of identity or an electronic signature.

 # How to set up a trusted profile?

-You can set up a trusted profiles in four ways.
+You can set up a trusted profile in four ways.

-## With your bank or other identity provider
+## With your bank or other identity providers

 The trusted profile can be set up in the following banking services: